-To save this pattern to your computer, simply click on the image above to see the full-size image (it will open in a new window).
-Right click on the full-size image and select "save as."
+To save this pattern to your computer, left click and select "save as."

 To resize and print the pattern, insert the saved pattern into a word processing document and resize it as desired before printing.
 You could make an entire family of owls by starting with one or two larger owls and adding several small "children" owlets.Continue to 2 of 2 below.

 This greeting card idea uses the free owl pattern.
 The card could be used for almost any occasion.
 Here you see a simple "Hello" greeting card, but it could also be used for birthdays, a new baby announcement, get-well cards, Valentine's Day card, and much more.